1946 Major League Baseball season

-The 1946 Major League Baseball season was contested from April 16 to October 15, 1946.
-The St. Louis Cardinals and Boston Red Sox were the regular season champions of the National League and American League, respectively.
-The Cardinals defeated the Brooklyn Dodgers in a best-of-three series, for the National League title.
+The 1946 major league baseball season began on April 16, 1946.
+The regular season ended on October 3, with the St. Louis Cardinals and Boston Red Sox as the regular season champions of the National League and American League, respectively.
+The Cardinals defeated the Brooklyn Dodgers in a regular season best-of-three tiebreaker, for the National League title, after both teams finished their 154-game schedules with identical 96–58 records.
 It was Major League Baseball's first-ever regular season tie-breaker.
-The Cardinals then defeated the Red Sox in the World Series, four games to three.
+The postseason began with Game 1 of the 43rd World Series on October 6 and ended with Game 7 on October 15.
+The Cardinals defeated the Red Sox, four games to three, capturing their sixth championship in franchise history, since their previous in 1944.
+Going into the season, the defending World Series champions were the Detroit Tigers from the 1945 season.

+The 13th Major League Baseball All-Star Game was held on July 9 at Fenway Park in Boston, Massachusetts, hosted by the Boston Red Sox.
+The American League won, 12–0.

 Many notable ballplayers returned from their military service this season, following the end of World War II, such as Joe DiMaggio, Stan Musial, and Ted Williams.

+This was the first season in which the minor-league baseball color line broke.
+With the support from then-incoming commissioner Happy Chandler, Brooklyn Dodgers general manager Branch Rickey signed Jackie Robinson in late-October 1945 to their top minor-league affiliate, the Montreal Royals.
+Robinson would play for the Royals for the 1946 season.

-This was the last MLB season to be played under the color barrier, as Jackie Robinson would make his debut with the Brooklyn Dodgers to start the following baseball season.
+This was the last National and American League seasons to be played under the color barrier, as in the following season, Jackie Robinson would make his debut with the NL's Brooklyn Dodgers to start and Larry Doby would make his debut with the AL's Cleveland Indians in July.